I like to think of myself as a professional amateur interior designer and furniture expert.

 The Finishing Touches: Hardware

 I can't leave out the finishing touch; hardware.
 Hardware is like the icing on the cake, it's the lacing on a beautiful dress, the haute frame to your lenses.
 Brushed nickel stands out and will complement stainless steel hardware.
 Another option if you want to tone it down a bit is a bronze finish.
-You can find oil-rubbed bronze finishes which is basically a polished finish that has a bit more gleam to it.
+You can find oil-rubbed bronze finishes which are basically a polished finish that has a bit more gleam to it.

 Espresso is a very versatile color that can be used in many ways.
 If you're afraid that it won't be black, you shouldn't worry.
 Unless it will be directly exposed to sunlight, it will work out just fine.